Shark Tank Cast

-The cast of ABC’s Shark Tank is a rotating group of investors, business experts, and self-made millionaire and billionaires.
-There is a core group of 6 sharks (Mark Cuban, Robert Herjavec, Barbara Corcoran, Lori Greiner, Daymond John, and Kevin O’Leary), 5 of which appear on any given episode of Shark Tank.
-From time to time the Shark Tank cast includes special guest investors like Jeff Foxworthy, John Paul DeJoria, Steve Tisch, Nick Woodman, Chris Sacca, Troy Carter, Sara Blakely, Bethenny Frankel, Richard Branson, Rohan Oza, Alex Rodriguez, and Ashton Kutcher.
-Kevin Harrington was part of the original Shark Tank cast appearing on seasons one and two.
+The cast of ABC’s Shark Tank is a rotating group of investors, business experts, and self-made millionaires and billionaires.
+There is a core group of 6 sharks (Robert Herjavec, Barbara Corcoran, Lori Greiner, Daymond John, Kevin O’Leary, and Daniel Lubetzky), 5 of which appear on any given episode of Shark Tank.
+From time to time the Shark Tank cast includes special guest investors.
+Mark Cuban left after Season 15 and was replaced with former guest shark Daniel Lubetzky.

 - Seasons 1 – Current